We have a protocol to make sure all dropped kerbs for vehicular property access are implemented as safely as possible.

 Your application will be refused if:

-- your property is within 10 metres of a road junction
+your driveway is within 15m of a major road junction or 10m from any other junction

-- your property is less than one metre from street furniture
+your driveway is less than one metre from street furniture

 Investigations will be needed or assessments carried out if there's: